Compare School Options

 What Can You Expect from an Online Master’s in Organizational Psychology Program?

-Full-time students can finish an online master’s in organizational psychology in two years or less, while part-time students may need an extra year to complete the program.
+Full-time students can finish an online master’s in organizational psychology program in two years or less, while part-time students may need an extra year to complete the program.
 Some students may be able to complete their degree faster by enrolling in an accelerated program that compresses required coursework into a shorter time frame.

 Students in this program will extend their knowledge on topics such as employment law, performance management, leadership, statistics, and research.
 Most programs involve a practicum experience in which students work in supervised positions in the community to get hands-on training.
-Many programs integrate a capstone project or thesis to let students demonstrate what they have learned throughout the best online master’s program in organizational psychology.
+Many programs integrate a capstone project or thesis to let students demonstrate what they have learned throughout their online master’s program in organizational psychology.

 After graduation, students must pass licensure or certification exams to practice as well as obtain licensure from the states where they work.